The Beginner’s Guide to Email Design With Examples

 3. Focus on readability

 • Left align your email copy as it helps screen readers to read better.
 Also, humans tend to read from left to right.
-So, it creates a better reading experience.
+So, it adds to a more natural reading experience.

 • Add white space by dividing longer paragraphs into shorter paragraphs to reduce the mental load while reading.